addcarwidgets logoAdd Car Widgets

 Most cars have multiple USB ports, but only one is usually wired for CarPlay data.
 The others are wired as charging ports — they'll charge your phone but cannot transmit CarPlay's data stream.
 The data port is usually labeled with a small CarPlay icon, a smartphone icon, or the word “DATA.”
 If yours is unlabeled, you find it by elimination.

-- Unplug from the current USB port.
-If your car has a port in the center console, a port in the dash, and ports in the rear seat — the dash or center console port is the data port about 90% of the time.
+1. Unplug from the current USB port.
+If your car has a port in the center console, a port in the dash, and ports in the rear seat, start with the dash or center-console port — rear-seat ports are usually charge-only.

 Test 3: Check the Lightning or USB-C port for debris